Simpsons Bible Stories: Lisa's dream

 Lisa imagines she and all the other Springfield Elementary students are Hebrews in ancient Egypt, with the Pharaoh (Principal Skinner) making them build a pyramid.
 Only Moses (Milhouse) can liberate the Hebrews.
 When Bart defaces the Pharaoh's sarcophagus, supposedly incited by the burning bush, he gets the other students punished.
-Lisa helps Moses produce plagues to scare the Pharaoh into freeing the Israelites; they fail.
-This in turn gets Lisa and Moses thrown in a Pyramid prison.
+Lisa and Moses ask Skinner to let the Hebrews go but they are rejected when he shouts "You call yourselves slaves!"
+To radicalize their request for freedom, Lisa helps Moses produce plagues to scare the Pharaoh into freeing the Israelites, but they fail.
+This in turn gets Lisa and Moses thrown in the Pyramid's booby traps.
 When they escape, Moses gathers all the students and they attempt to leave.
+After a brief moment of thinking about allowing the Hebrews to go free, Skinner shouts "After them!".
 When they reach the sea, Lisa has an idea to get across: They simultaneously flush all the Egyptians' toilets to drain the sea.
-As they cross, the Pharaoh and his guards follow, but the water fills the sea back up and swallows them.
+As they cross, the Pharaoh and his guards follow them into the "temporarily dry sea", but the water fills the sea back up and swallows them.
 They enjoy splashing each other, and then return to the shore.
 Pleased that they have escaped, Moses asks Lisa what the future holds for the Israelites, but Lisa disappoints Moses when she says that they have to wander the desert for forty years.
 Moses then asks if it is going to be smooth sailing for the Jews after that.
 Rather than disappoint Moses again with news of the ongoing anti-Semitism that will plague the Jews for many centuries, she distracts the crowd by sending them to search for manna.